 Tip 8: Charge More Than You Anticipate the Job Costing

 I’ve discovered that it is always a better idea to charge more and provide a high level of service than to attempt to be the cheapest freelancer.
 Remember that you are spending time applying to jobs, interacting with clients, and developing your writing skills – you should consider all of this when setting your rates.

 My most difficult clients have been the ones that paid me the least.
 There are some people who want to pay $10 for a $50 article – and that can end up hurting you in the long run because they end up rating your poorly.
-If you try to compete by being the cheapest writer, you will be applying to the same jobs that Filipino writers are offering to do for $1.
+If you try to compete by being the cheapest writer, you will be applying to the same jobs as low-skilled writers offering blog posts for $1.
 You can’t live in the US and afford to make $1 an hour.

 The best way to make your clients happy is to charge enough that you can make revisions if necessary.
 If you want to make $10 an hour, and an article will take you around an hour, charge $20.
 Therefore, if the client needs a revision, you can make the changes and still earn your desired rate.
 If no revisions are needed, then you’ve just made $20 in an hour!
 This is far better than quickly writing an article for $5 only to discover that you will either need to revise it or receive a bad review.

 As I have mentioned multiple times, your ratings from previous clients are essential for acquiring future jobs.
 Therefore, do every job well.
 Spend the time and energy needed to perform with excellence.

 I have realized that I can only write for about 4 hours in a day before I start losing it.
 Therefore, I write hard in the morning (my prime time) and then stop at 1 or 2 pm.
 This allows me to give my clients the best possible articles, and I am able to do other activities in the afternoons.

 If you charge a premium rate, but deliver premium content, you will discover that your client base will continue to grow.